 On Captiva Island you’re further from the mainland noice than on Sanibel.
 The island is also smaller with fewer hotels and things to do.
 In many ways it’s a downsized version of its neighbor island.

-North Captiva Island lies north of Captiva Island and west of Pine Island.
+Southwest Florida // North Captiva Island lies north of Captiva Island and west of Pine Island.
 Without a road connection to the mainland it’s an island in Florida that doesn’t get much attention.